CACI-International/ergo/so/README.md

   be generalized to arbitrary values).
 Add 'cache' command to execute once and store result (or merge the two).
 * Improve errors to contain trace-backs of values.
+  * Find specific examples where this is useful.
 * Add file/directory name hint to exec `file`/`dir` directives to specify final path component (often relevant for other programs ingesting the files).
 * Consider a syntax to expand an array into arguments to a command.
 Commands